mcpython4-coding/Documentation/mcpython/common/mod/Mod.md

     class ModDependency

-        Class for an dependency-like reference to an mod
+        Class for a dependency-like reference to a mod

         function __init__(self, name: str, version_min=None, version_max=None, versions=None)

-            Creates an new mod dependency instance. need to be assigned with another mod. if no version(s) is/are specified, all are allowed
+            Creates a new mod dependency instance.
+Needs to be assigned to another mod.
+If no version is specified, all versions match this dependency.
-            :param name: the name of the mod
+            :param name: the name of the mod to depend on
             :param version_min: the minimum version to use, including
             :param version_max: the maximum version to use, including
             :param versions: set when an list of possible versions should be used.
 Can contain min-value and